skywind3000/vim-quickui/MANUAL.md

 ### How to change the color scheme

-To change the color scheme, you can set the option below:
+To change the color scheme, set the following option:

     let g:quickui_color_scheme = 'borland'

-And the default color scheme `"borland"` will be used.
+The default color scheme is `"borland"`.

-Avaliables color schemes:
+Available color schemes:

 ![](https://skywind3000.github.io/images/p/quickui/colors.png)

 ### How to change preview window size

-The default width of preview window is 85 and the height is 10, you can change it like this:
+The default preview window width is 85 and height is 10.
+You can change them like this:

     let g:quickui_preview_w = 100
     let g:quickui_preview_h = 15

 ### Specify color group precisely

-If none of the builtin color schemes satisfy your need, you can define the color groups your self in your `.vimrc` before enter vim (`VimEnter` event).
+If none of the built-in color schemes suit your needs, you can define the color groups yourself in your `.vimrc` before the `VimEnter` event.

 | Group | Meaning |
 |-|-|